 Due to the Southerly direction of the breeze I ended up some distance from the edge of the reserve.

 The 2 Skewer Sode kite seemed barely stable, and it seemed to have a very modest amount of tail attached.

 Then the memory came - a loop or 2 of tail had been borrowed for another kite, a long time ago!
-However, the kite behaved itself sufficiently for some photos and video to be taken.
+However, the kite behaved itself sufficiently for some photos to be taken.

 It was around this time i noticed a short strip of builder's plastic sticking out of the ground.
 Pulling it out of the ground, it turned out to be the right width for some extra tail.
 With the dirt brushed off, it was an easy matter to tie it to the end of the existing tail.
 The tough black plastic was a bit weighty, but draggy too since it kept its flat shape in the air.
 You can see it in the video down at the bottom of this page.